-The only major downside with T8 LEDs is their cost, which can be three to five times greater than the price of LFLs.
-Even so, with rebates, tax incentives, and energy savings, you might see an ROI faster than you’d expect.
+The only major downside with T8 LEDs is the upfront cost, but with rebates, tax incentives, and energy savings, you might see an ROI faster than you’d expect.
 It’s important to crunch the numbers for your particular situation to see if the initial expense makes sense for your business.
 Premier Lighting can help you with a cost/benefit analysis and ensure you consider all factors when deciding between LFL and LED.

 If you find that you’re leaning towards retrofitting your linear fluorescents with T8 LEDs, you have several different options…